 Which Tools to Use in Agile Projects

-Even though agile project management methods are very helpful on their own, there are some tools which reduce the workload even more.
-Next to helpful communication tools, which allow team members to stay in touch and interact no matter where or when intelligent software allows team managers to keep track of the work done by their team members.
+Even though agile project management methods are beneficial on their own, there are some tools which reduce the workload even more, next to helpful communication tools, which allow team members to stay in touch and interact no matter where or when intelligent software allows team managers to keep track of the work done by their team members.

 Conclusion

-To summarize, agile methods are the right choice for teams who strive to be more flexible, improve their communication and increase transparency as well as productivity within the company.
-Whereas there is also the waterfall methodology, which suits teams with linear work processes, this method leads to slower achievements.
+To summarize, agile methods are the right choice for teams striving to be more flexible, improve communication, and increase transparency and productivity within the company.
+There is also the waterfall methodology, which suits teams with linear work processes; this method leads to slower achievements.
 In order to implement an agile method, there are many methods that one can choose from.
 Especially popular is the so-called Scrum Method, which helps visualize the work processes clearly.
-Implementing the right tools such as communication or project management software has proven itself to be very advantageous.
+Implementing the right tools, such as communication or project management software, has proven itself to be very advantageous.

 • About the Author